hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/party-management/index.rst

 Multi-hosting a party
 ---------------------
 Since only relevant data is shared between validator nodes, and nodes don't contain all data, backup and recovery are important.
-Another important aspect is to prevent having a validator being a single source a failure, this can be handled on a party basis by doing multi hosting.
+Another important aspect is to prevent having a validator being a single source of failure, this can be handled on a party basis by doing multi hosting.
 Multi hosting a party means replication all the information related to that party onto multiple validators, this can either be multiple validators run by the same entity (most common case for wallets) or even validators run by different entities in case of malicious actors.